 Upton's National Aster Collection

-We grow and looked after a National Collection of Asters and Symphyotrichum species since 1985.
+We have grown and looked after a National Collection of asters and Symphyotrichum species since 1985.
 We grow three particularly important species A. amellus, S. cordiofolius and S. ericoides, and many cultivars.

 A flourishing collection

-Miss Elizabeth Allen started to propagate and cross pollinated Asters from the 1940s for over 50 years and grew a large range of cultivars.
-To maintain the collection these were then distributed between several gardens Upton being one of them with other species going to Paul Picton’s garden at Malvern and some to a private garden near Leeds.
+Miss Elizabeth Allen started to propagate and cross pollinate asters from the 1940s for more than 50 years and grew a large range of cultivars.
+To maintain the collection, these were then distributed between several gardens - Upton being one of them.
+Other species went to Paul Picton’s garden at Malvern and some to a private garden near Leeds.